freeradical13/freeradical13.github.io/index.md

 [Chemotaxis][] occurs when bacteria move based on a chemical stimulus.

-Bacteria reproduce through [binary fission][] where the child cell has the same genes plus any mutations.
+Bacteria asexually reproduce through [binary fission][] where the child cell has the same genes plus any mutations.
 Binary fission is similar to mitosis although there's no mitotic spindle.
+Binary fission may be initiated when DNA begins to replicate at a special region called the [origin of replication][].

-However, one bacterium may transfer some genes to another bacterium through various types of horizontal gene transfer:
+One bacterium may transfer some genes to another bacterium through various types of horizontal gene transfer:

 1. [Transformation][]: When one bacterium dies, pieces of DNA may be released for uptake by other living bacteria in a state which is ready to take up new genes (this can be simulated by shocking bacteria with certain chemicals, electrical pulses, or heat shock followed by an ice bath).
 1. [Transduction][]: A virus infects a bacterium and when copies of that phage end up in another bacterium, they may take with them some of the original bacterium's DNA.